Keto Flours: When & How to Use Them in Your Low-Carb Recipes

 How To Swap Coconut Flour For Almond Flour

-If you’re looking to switch things up when it comes to baking, coconut flour is a great substitute for almond flour.
+If you’re looking to switch things up when it comes to baking, coconut flour can sometimes (but not always) work as a substitute for almond flour, depending on what you are making.
 Here are some tips if you decide to use coconut flour instead of almond flour:

 - Reduce the amount of sugar in your recipe.
 Since coconut flour has a naturally sweet taste, you may not need as much sugar as usual when baking with it.